Kilonova24/Novafield/README.md

 * Apotheosis - Powers Overhaul: Overhauls powers for improved utility and immersion (see mod page).
 * Revelation - Main Quest Overhaul: Removes the temple grind.
 Powers are now earned from artifacts after completing the first temple.
 * Warriors Better Scanner: Scanner rework.
-* NPC Enhancer Gun: Take off ALL modded clothing on YOUR player character before applying the CharGen presets on followers.
-Make sure to put your name and your pronouns when saving the character.
 * Ship Builder Configurator: Go to the Gameplay Options and change any of the Ship Builder settings to your preferences.

 ## Pre-install